LeenaKI/adalflow_prompt_optimization/README.md

    ```

 3. **Set Up API Key**
-   You can provide your OpenAI API key in one of two ways:
+   You can provide your Gemini API key in one of two ways:
    - **Via Streamlit Input**: Enter the key directly in the app when prompted.
    - **Environment Variable**: Set an environment variable for better security:
      ```bash
-     export OPENAI_API_KEY="your-api-key-here"
+     export GEMINI_API_KEY="your-api-key-here"
      ```

 ---